grouchycoterie/readme/README.md

 # Communication
 I don’t believe in having quick response times.
 I’d rather have less communication of higher quality.

-*Email:* I prefer emails over meetings.
+**Email:** I prefer emails over meetings.
 My email agreement:
-I will…
+*I will...*
 1. Read your email
 2. Respond with clear action items for me and you

-If you ...
+*If you...*
 1. Have a clear subject.
 2. Have a clear request.
 3. Provide enough context so I don’t need to ask follow up questions.

-*Chat:* I am sometimes responsive to chats.
+**Chat:** I am sometimes responsive to chats.
 I check chat as frequently as email and I dedicate more time to email than I do chats.

-*Comments on Jira Issues:* Must use my username (@magan) in the comment or it's unlikely I will see the notification.
+**Comments on Jira Issues:** Must use my username (@magan) in the comment or it's unlikely I will see the notification.

-*In Person:* I understand some conversations are sensitive.
+**In Person:** I understand some conversations are sensitive.
 Those conversations should happen in meetings.

-*Meetings:* I keep 99% of my calendar events public and default to allow-modify by guests; that means you can move the meeting without asking me.
+**Meetings:** I keep 99% of my calendar events public and default to allow-modify by guests; that means you can move the meeting without asking me.
 Please provide a clear agenda.

-*Outside of Work:* I make every effort to shutdown after 5pm from work.
+**Outside of Work:** I make every effort to shutdown after 5pm from work.
 I have my phone number on my personal wiki page for emergencies.
 I can't guarantee I check anything else.

-*At my desk:* I am a strong believer in being focused.
+**At my desk:** I am a strong believer in being focused.
 I ask that you respect when I am trying to be focused and find times to chat that don’t interrupt me.
 I understand that this may mean having to wait a bit longer for response or go digging for information.
 My promise to you is to extend you the same courtesy.
 Let me know if something is hard to find I will make a point to make it easier to find.

 # Our Average Week